-If staff are made aware of a child protection concern, they are expected to:
+If staff are made aware of a child protection concern, as appropriate to the child's age/ability, they are expected to:

-- listen carefully to the child, reflecting back the concern. - use the child's language. - be non-judgmental. - avoid leading questions; only prompting the child where necessary with open questions to clarify information where necessary.
-For example, who, what, where, when or Tell, Explain, Describe (TED).

-do not promise confidentiality as concerns will have to be shared further, for example, with the DSL and potentially Integrated Children's Services.

-- to be clear about boundaries and how the report will be progressed. - record the concern using the facts as the child presents them, in line with Academy record keeping requirements. - inform the DSL (or deputy), as soon as practically possible.
+- listen carefully to the child, reflecting back the concern. - be non-judgmental. - Avoid using any leading questions; only prompting the child where necessary, with open questions to clarify information.
+For example, who, what, where, when or Tell, Explain, Describe (TED). - not promise confidentiality as concerns will have to be shared further, for example, with the DSL and potentially Integrated Children's Services. - be clear about boundaries and how the report will be progressed. - record the concern using the facts, for example, words the child uses or recording the location of any marks using a body map, in line with our record keeping requirements. - inform the DSL (or deputy), as soon as practically possible.